shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_translations.rst

 .. {{{

-A generic translation in spacetime expressed as a vector is:
+A generic translation in spacetime is expressed with a 4-vector:

 .. math::